-The puzzle is different from the puzzles we have solved till now.
+The puzzle is different from the stick puzzles we have solved till now.
 The matchstick puzzle figure is not made up of complete regular geometric shapes of squares or triangles.
-The figure is incomplete.
+The figure is incomplete and unbounded.

 How should we proceed?